Seg2Track-SAM2: SAM2-based Multi-object Tracking and Segmentation

 \subsection{Seg2Track-SAM2}

-Specifically, the proposed framework integrates three components: (i) object detector, which generates object proposals for each input image; (ii) SAM2 that is responsible for tracking; and the (iii) Seg2Track that performs track initialization, track management, and refinement based on new object proposals and previous object tracks.
+Specifically, the proposed framework integrates three components: (i) object detector, which generates object proposals for each input image; (ii) SAM2 that is responsible for tracking; and the (iii) Seg2Track that performs track initialization, data association, and track refinement based on new object proposals and previous object tracks.